Skip to content

 /system reboot

-4. Issues when running the script
+4. Issues When Running the Script

 Symptoms

-• Message: failure: could not resolve host name
+• failure: could not resolve host name

-• Message: status: failed / reason: timeout
+• status: failed / reason: timeout

 Diagnosis

-Steps to resolve
+Steps to Resolve

-1. Test internet connectivity:
+1. Test basic internet connectivity:

 ping 8.8.8.8

-If there is no response, check:
+If there is no response, investigate:

-/ip route print
+• Missing default route: /ip route print

-• NAT or firewall rules → blocking outbound traffic
+• NAT or firewall rules blocking outbound traffic

-• Physical connection with the provider
+• Physical connection to the upstream provider

-When ping 8.8.8.8 works, test DNS
+2. Once ping 8.8.8.8 succeeds, test DNS resolution:

 Terminal window